Tommy-Lim/market-tracker/README.md

 * Save and rewrite daily stock close values to reduce repeated stock API requests.
 * Calculate and show in profile losses/gains since "purchasing" a stock.
-* When logged in, populate news articles based on stocks watching and purchased.

 ## Contact